 Note: It is normal to experience a brief delay before the interface is accessible while the web server and VM start up.

-After you complete this procedure, follow the instructions in Configuring Ops Manager on vSphere with NSX-T Integration.
+After you complete this procedure, follow the instructions in Generating and Registering the NSX Manager Certificate for PKS.

 Please send any feedback you have to email@example.com.